Popular Terms within the UAV industry

 Civil Aviation Authority; the UK’s aviation regulator

-An increasingly popular term for UAVs often used in a military context.
+An increasingly popular term for UAVs previously used more in a military context

 The member of the flight team who is responsible for directing the flight and operating the camera equipment

 A gimbal is the mount where the camera sits enabling it to move along multiple axes and be positioned with a remote control.

 LiPo stands for Lithium Polymer and is the type of battery used by the majority of drone manufacturers as it is lightweight with good charge capacity and power.

 Permission for Commercial Operations

 This is the up and down movement of the UAV on a vertical axis, encompassing from the front to the back of the UAV.

 This is the rotation of the UAV from nose to its tail including all movements forwards, backwards and left to right along the horizontal axis.
 To prevent crashing the yaw, pitch and roll of a UAV needs to be kept as stable as possible.